-Male?: So then do we need to vote on the second request?
+So then do we need to vote on the second request?
 Is it second or it's moot?
+Male?:

-Spence: The second request is moot.
-We can allow the applicant to preserve the application for [inaudible] and amend it to be an application for an alteration versus new construction, if that's a desire or they can completely withdraw it.
+We can allow the applicant to preserve the The second request is moot.
+Spence: [inaudible] and amend it to be an application for an application for alteration versus new construction, if that's a desire or they can completely withdraw it.

-Male?: Do you understand that?
+Do you understand that?
+Male?:

-Spence: Your pending application for new construction is moot because the demolition has been denied, but you have an opportunity to go back and revise under that application, amend it and make it an application for Certificate of Appropriateness for Alternation of the Philding if you think that may be the desire of the applicant for Alteration of the Building, if you think that may be the desire of the applicant.
+Your pending application for new construction is moot because the demolition Spence:

+has been denied, but you have an opportunity to go back and revise under that application, amend it and make it an application for Certificate of Appropriateness for Alteration of the Building, if you think that may be the desire of the applicant.

-Duenas: I'll have to consult with the owner.
+I'll have to consult with the owner.
 That's probably what we'll do.
+Duenas:

-Spence: OK.
+OK.
 Please advise the Planning Staff.
+Spence: